 Course Work: You are responsible for all of your readings and assignments.
 It is required that you read/review each assigned module, as well as complete the module activities.
-There are 12 modules that you will complete over the course of the semester.
+There are 9 modules that you will complete over the course of the semester with corresponding activities, discussions, and exams.
+There will also be a Final Exam and Evidence Portfolio Assignment at the end of the semester